ubirch/ubirch-protocol-python/examples/EXAMPLES.md

 ```
 - `--ispath/-i` Specifies wether the input is to be treated as a data-file path or direct input data. `true` or `false`.
 - `--env-e` The stage to check on.
 Should be the one the UPP corresponding to the data was sent to. `prod`, `demo` or `dev`.
 - `--isjson/-j` A binary flag that indicates that the input data is in JSON format.
 The script will serialize the JSON object before calculating the hash.
 This has the advantage one doesn't have to remember the order in which fields are listed in a JSON object to still be able to reconstruct the hash later on.
-Serializing the JSON is done like this: `json.dumps(self.data, separators=(',', ':'), sort_keys=True, ensure_ascii=False)` where `self.data` contains the JSON object which was loaded like this: `self.data = json.loads(self.dataStr)` where `dataStr` contains the input string which should represent a JSON object.
+Serializing the JSON is done like explained above in [Data Format](#data-format).
 This flag can have two values: `true` or `false`.
 It should only be set to `true` if the data represents a JSON object and if it also was serialized when creating the UPP.
 - `--hash/-a` Sets the hashing algorithm to use. `sha256`, `sha512` or `off`.
 It should match the algorithm used when creating the corresponding UPP.
 Setting it to `off` means that the input data actually already is the hash of the data.
 In this case this script will simply look up the hash.
 - `--ishl/-l` enables Hashlink functionality.
 This means that the script will expect the input data to be a valid JSON object and to contain a list called `hashLink` at root-level.
 This list contains the names of all fields that should be taken into account when calculating the hash.
 Different JSON-levels can are represented like this: `[..., "a.b", ...]`.